 Now we’ve covered what you need to do, let’s look at examples of financial brands that have perfected their identity with these core ingredients.

-Singer Capital Markets: example of a strong identity
+Singer Capital Markets: Example of a Strong Identity

 Singer Capital Markets is a leading investment bank with a strong heritage of over 100 years.
 With the help of UpSlide’s Design Studio, their brand was refreshed, modernized, and launched across the entire business—all while maintaining their four core values: integrity, partnership, excellence, and continuous improvement.

-In 2021, N+1 Singer merged with another management company to become Singer Capital Markets.
+to become Singer Capital Markets.
 We were tasked with creating a corporate identity that would reflect the brand’s heritage by adding a modern twist while retaining its culture and values.
+Amélie Pantaleone

 Team Lead Design at UpSlide